2 stunning upside-down houses emerged from what had become a dreary, serviced office building in Bow, its period splendour swaddled in overgrown ivy

-Although the final design bears no resemblance to the building’s previous use, the design intent was to be respectful of its robust warehouse aesthetic.
+Although the final aesthetic result bears no resemblance to the building’s previous use, the design intent was to be respectful of the structure’s robust warehouse appearance.

-Inside, clean lines in the staircase echo the lines of the new Crittall styled windows, for example.
+Inside, clean lines in the staircase echo the geometry of the new Crittall-style windows, for example.

 Exposed brick combined with Tadelakt wall finish (a polished concrete effect) and light-refracting white surfaces add to this modern but respectful aesthetic.
 The new entrance features a timber sleeper boundary wall and integrated external lighting.

-Through careful reinstatement of key details – not least the restoration of the ‘bull nose’ brick window sills and every one of its many windows – the finished design retains the building’s original essence while now serving as twin luxury homes, sympathetic to its urban surroundings.
+Through careful reinstatement of key details – including the restoration of the bull nose brick window sills and windows – the finished design retains the original essence of Coborn House, while now serving as twin luxury homes, sympathetic to its urban surroundings.

 Featuring light as space

-"The building was originally a Victorian warehouse with large windows along the upper floor; but the ground floor had limited natural light due to the boundary fences and brick walls being just one metre away.
+"Coborn House was originally a Victorian warehouse with large windows along the upper storey; but the ground floor had limited natural light due to the boundary fences and brick walls being just 1 metre away.

-Therefore, the exposed rafters were a pleasure to reveal, so we wanted a very light colour scheme for the walls and flooring to allow them to be a feature of the space."
+Therefore, the exposed rafters were a pleasure to reveal, so we wanted a very light colour scheme for the walls and flooring, allowing them to be a feature of the space."

 Melanie Clear, Founder

-- Used contemporary detailing such as shadow gaps throughout the design
+- Contemporary details, such as shadow gaps, were used throughout the design

 - Appointed on interiors/lighting design